Mellanox/libvma/README.txt

 Default value is disabled

 VMA_TCP_TIMESTAMP_OPTION
+If set, enable TCP timestamp option.
-Currently, LWIP is not supporting RTTM and PAWS mechanisms. see RFC1323 for info.
+Currently, LWIP is not supporting RTTM and PAWS mechanisms.
+See RFC1323 for info.
 Use value of 0 to disable.
 Use value of 1 for enable.
 Use value of 2 for OS follow up.
-Disabled by default (enabling causing a slight performance degradation of ~50-100 nano sec per half round trip)
+Disabled by default (enabling causing a slight performance degradation).

 VMA_RX_SW_CSUM
 This parameter enables/disables software checksum validation for ingress TCP/UDP IP packets.